GSK slides after buying cancer firm Tesaro for hefty $5.1 billion

 News of the lofty valuation and the fact that buying Tesaro will take years to pay off sent GSK shares down 8 percent on Monday, their biggest daily fall in 10 years.

-Boston-based Tesaro has long been seen as a potential takeover target, with other suggested acquirers in the past including Switzerland’s Roche (ROG.S).
+Boston-based Tesaro has long been seen as a potential takeover target, with other suggested acquirers in the past including Switzerland’s Roche.

 Tesaro gives GSK a marketed product for ovarian cancer, Zejula, which belongs to a promising class of medicines called poly ADP ribose polymerase (PARP) inhibitors.

-But Zejula lags behind AstraZeneca (AZN.L) and Merck & Co’s (MRK.N) rival PARP drug Lynparza, which sells nearly three times more, while Clovis Oncology (CLVS.O) also has a competitor called Rubraca.
+But Zejula lags behind AstraZeneca and Merck & Co’s rival PARP drug Lynparza, which sells nearly three times more, while Clovis Oncology also has a competitor called Rubraca.

 PARP inhibitors work by blocking enzymes involved in repairing damaged DNA, thereby helping to kill cancer cells, and they are a growing focus for drug research, with potential for use beyond ovarian tumors in breast, lung and prostate cancers.